jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Create-Cloud-Disk.md

 # Create Cloud Disk

-JD Cloud provides you with a variety of ways to create a cloud disk:
+JD Cloud & AI provides you with a variety of ways to create a cloud disk:

 * Create a cloud disk when the instance is created.
 For details, please refer to [Create Instance](../Instance/Create-Instance.md);
 * Separately [Create Cloud Disk](http://docs.jdcloud.com/en/cloud-disk-service/create-cloud-disk);